rweigel/cdawmeta/README.md

    * Table is not same as shown in [omni2.text](https://spdf.gsfc.nasa.gov/pub/data/omni/low_res_omni/omni2.text) (new annotations added)
    * SPASE does not reference column 55, which is mentioned in [omni2.text](https://spdf.gsfc.nasa.gov/pub/data/omni/low_res_omni/omni2.text).

+This is a complicated problem.
+We are considering also serving CDF data of type `VAR_DATA=support_data`.
+In this case, the HAPI metadata will reference many more parameters than found in SPASE and the SPASE record will be inconsistent with the HAPI metadata.

 ## 6 Odd differences in text

 PIs writing has been modified (I'm assuming PI did not request the SPASE Description to be a modified version of what is in the CDF):